 Another thing you don’t ever want to do is punish your dog for her defensive behavior: no verbal or physical corrections, no squirt bottles, no yanking on the leash, no bean bags.
 While punishment may stop the behavior in the moment, these aversive methods are very likely to increase your dog’s stress, defensiveness, and aggression in the future when people approach; now she has to worry about what you’re going to do as well as what the stranger may do.
 Our goal is to have her associate good stuff with strangers, not bad stuff.
 We want her to feel better about people approaching, not worse!

-How to Play the Treat and Retreat Game
+How to Play a Treat and Retreat Game

 1. Arm your volunteers with a supply of kibble and a second bag of tasty, high-value, bite-sized treats.